danielgaming412/swadin-backend/README.md

 heroku open
 ```

+### Heroku initial setup
+name of the app is shrouded-spire-88121

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

 ## 📚 Learn more